 Eventually, Portuguese and Spanish settlers brought this practice to Brazil.
 The branded part of the cows became known as “picanha”.
 And many years later, the term “picanha” is now used for cooking.

-Also learn all about veal in our What Is Veal and Is It Good For You? article.
+READ ALSO: What Is Veal and Is It Good for You?

 What Cut of Beef Is Picanha?